-The relentless excellence of the Golden State Warriors and the gritty performance of the Cleveland Cavaliers is not the story here.
-What will be remembered a decade from now, what will be the first line of the first sentence of the chapter titled LeBron James loses to Kevin Durant, will have to do with aesthetics: one star who had to do everything, one star who didn’t.
-It will be followed by the summary of a 4-1 predictable outcome, a Warriors historical series win, and, Cleveland suffering one more time even as LeBron James dropped 41.
+The relentless excellence of the Golden State Warriors and the unsettling performance of the Cleveland Cavaliers is not the story here.
+What will be remembered a decade from now, what will be the first line of the first sentence of the chapter titled LeBron James loses to Steph Curry, will have to do with aesthetics: one star who had to do everything, one star who didn’t.
+It will be followed by the summary of a 4-0 predictable outcome, a Warriors series win, and, Cleveland suffering one more time even as LeBron James did everything he could.
 It’s the Cleveland story.
 Great has its limitations.

 Every writer knows the arc of a story can change on a dime.
 But.
 It is pretty depressing in Cleveland when it used to be paradise on earth.

 Reputations being what they are, gain and loss is the bottom line here.
-LeBron James is 3-5 in the Finals, a repetitive loser to the Warriors and Curry, a first time loser to Durant.
-In the coming weeks we will be immersed in a nauseating analysis of what Michael Jordan would have done that LeBron didn’t, conveniently forgetting that this is LeBron’s 7th Finals in a row and he doesn’t have the advantage of three other All-Star iconic shooters.
+LeBron James is 3-6 in the Finals, a repetitive loser to the Warriors and Curry and Durant.
+In the coming weeks, we will be immersed in a nauseating analysis of where James should go to help him reach the Jordan plateau.
+What Michael Jordan would have done that LeBron didn’t is fascinating I suppose but we conveniently forget that this is LeBron’s 8th Finals in a row and he doesn’t have the advantage of three other All-Star iconic shooters.
 The Warriors were the better team.

-But all that is in the rear view mirror now, the pluses and minuses, the mistakes.
+But all that is in the rear view mirror now, the pluses and minuses, the mistakes, the not showing up for an elimination game.
+The defeat.
 The Cavaliers stand alone, of course, in misery.
 There is no forgetting a NBA Finals loss.
-The sorrow of this will last a lifetime.
-While the Warriors will bathe in champagne showers and flaunt their perfection.
+The sorrow of this will last a lifetime while the Warriors will bathe in champagne showers and flaunt their perfection.